visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/config-tab.md

 ## Web Config

+This section defines the URL and Port configuration required to setup BI Hub Web.

 | Type | Purpose | Description |
 | --- | --- | --- |
 | URL | Provide the DNS resolvable URL for the BI Hub Web | This is the DNS resolvable URL for logging into BI Hub Web application |
 | Port | Provide the Port number for the BI Hub Web | Default value for HTTP is 80, for HTTPS is 443 |

 ## Message Queue

+Message Queue configuration parameters and their description.

 | Type | Purpose | Description |
 | --- | --- | --- |